-If you have a loan with Uncle Buck Loans or you are struggling to make monthly payments, then you may be due a refund.
-If you are have missed some payments or you’re having other problems with your Uncle Buck loan, then this article is for you.
+If you have taken out a loan with Uncle Buck Loans or you are unable to make the monthly payments, there is a chance that you might be due a refund.
+If you are have missed some of your payments or you’re facing other issues with your Uncle Buck loan, this article is just for you.
 Many of our readers have been able to cancel their loan or even get a refund!

-Until recently the lending industry was worth over £2billion.
-This high level of borrowing was largely fueled by what was seen as irresponsible lending.
-It’s estimated that as many as 8.3 million people in the UK have debt that they cannot pay off as well as not able to even make payments on their household bills.
+The lending industry was worth over £2billion until recently.
+This excessive level of borrowing was a result of companies lending to the wrong people; this was widely viewed as irresponsible lending.
+It has been estimated there are up to 8.3 million people in the UK who are suffering from debt issues that they cannot afford to pay off, as well as not even being in a position to make payments to their household bills.

-The Financial Conduct Authority decided that the time had come to take action.
-They first looked at the unfair practices and irresponsible lending choices and next created a new set of regulations to protect borrowers.
+The Financial Conduct Authority came to a decision that they had to step in and take action.
+The first thing they looked at was the practices and irresponsible lending from many organisations.
+They then created a new set of regulations in order to protect borrowers.

 So, what are these regulations and how can they help you?

-The regulation states that you should be able to make the loan repayments as well as pay for other aspects of your life such as rent, bills, cards and food.
-If you feel like Uncle Buck Loans didn’t do a sufficient affordability assessment on you when you took out the loan then you may be able to claim for a refund.
+The regulation says that you should be in a position to be able to make your loan repayments as well as ensure other important bills are taken care of, including rent, bills, cards and food.
+If you believe that Uncle Buck Loans failed to carry out a sufficient affordability assessment on you when you took the loan out, you may be in a position to claim a refund.
 Check out my blog post on how to claim for a refund on your loan.

-Another thing that the FCA noticed was that lenders would often charge borrowers excessive interest and fees.
-They remedied this by putting a cap on fees and interest.
-The limits were, (a) a 0.8% cost cap – this includes all interest and fees. (b) a £15 cap on default fees. (c) 100% complete cost cap, which means you should never have to pay more than double what you borrowed.
+Another point which was covered by the FCA was lenders charging excessive interest and fees to borrowers.
+They dealt with this by ensuring a cap on fees and interest.
+The limits were, (a) a 0.8% cost cap – which combines all interest and fees. (b) a £15 cap on default fees. (c) 100% complete cost cap, which states that you should not pay more than double what you borrowed.

-Have you taken out a loan with Uncle Buck Loans?
-If you did and you feel that they have breached any of these regulations, then you should consider requesting a refund.
+Do you have a loan with Uncle Buck Loans?
+If you did and you believe that they are in breach of any of these regulations, you may want to consider requesting a refund.

-The new regulation around CPA come in two parts. (a) if Uncle Buck Loans try to take money via CPA twice and fail, then they cannot try again. (b) the amount taken must be the full amount of the payment due.
-They are only allowed to take a partial payment if you have agreed it with them by agreeing on a temporary payment plan for example.
+The new regulation around CPA were divided into two parts. (a) if Uncle Buck Loans attempt to take money using the CPA twice and it fails, they are not permitted to try it again (b) they must only take the full value of the payment due.
+They are not permitted to take partial payments, unless you have specifically agreed this.

-If Uncle Buck Loans have attempted more than twice to take a payment or they have taken a partial payment without your permission to do so, then you should consider claiming for a refund.
+If Uncle Buck Loans have tried to take the payment on more than two occasions or they have taken a partial payment and you have not given them permission to do so, then you should consider claiming for a refund.

-If you don’t think Uncle Buck Loans has breached any of the regulations then there is still steps you can take to protect yourself and your money.
-As a reminder, Satsumer Loans are obligated to treat you fairly, which means that they will work with you to get you back on track.
-Don’t bury your head in the sand!
+If you believe that Uncle Buck Loans have breached the regulations, then you can still take steps to protect yourself, and your money.
+As a reminder, Uncle Buck Loans have an obligation to treat you fairly, and this means that they have a responsibility to work together with you to create a payment plan.
+Don’t hide away from your debt, as it won’t just disappear.
 Follow my guide here on what to do if you can’t pay back your loan.

-If Uncle Buck Loans have treated you unfairly then you may find that you are entitled to a refund.
-At the very least you can expect to get a refund interest that was paid during the term of the loan, as well as any additional charges.
-For some people this could be a rather impressive amount of money to receive back.
+If Uncle Buck Loans have treated you in an unfair way, there is every chance that you will be eligible for a refund.
+At the very least you may expect to get a refund interest that was paid throughout the term of your loan, as well as other additional charges you have received.
+In some cases, this could end up being a substantial amount of money.